NoumenaDigital/npl-vscode-extension/src/resources/templates/npl-instructions.md

     `otherwise`, `package`, `permission`, `private`, `protocol`, `require`, `resume`, `return`, `returns`, `state`, `struct`, `symbol`, `this`, `union`, `use`, `var`, `vararg`, `with`, `copy`

+14. **No redundant getters**: Do NOT create permissions or functions that simply return a public protocol field (e.g., `getAmount()`).
+All non-private top-level variables are already queryable via the API.
+Only introduce a separate accessor when additional logic is required.

 ## Key Guidelines

 1. All NPL files have the `.npl` extension and must start with a package declaration.